SAVANNAH, GA (WTOC) - The German Heritage Society is stepping up to help Savannah's World War II memorial become a reality.

-"I can not think of anything more important the WWII veterans have gone far too long without being honored without this kind of monument," said Thomas Davis, German Heritage Society of Savannah.
-"Feel very strongly about it, as do the members of the German Heritage Society."
+"I can not think of anything more important," said Thomas A. Davis, of the German Heritage Society of Savannah.
+"The WWII veterans have gone far too long without being honored without this kind of monument.
+I feel very strongly about it, as do the members of the German Heritage Society."

-The Chatham County Veterans Council says the monument is expected to be completed by October and they hope to have a dedication in November just in time for Veteran's Day.
+The Veterans Council said the monument is expected to be completed by October and they hope to have a dedication in November, just in time for Veterans day.